Dartmouth Hitchcock Medical Center designated as Center of Excellence by Parkinson’s Foundation

 Abnormal movements are symptoms of underlying disorders.
 In some cases, the abnormal movements are the only symptoms.
 Disorders causing abnormal movements include Parkinson's disease, Huntington's disease, and other disorders.

-- We work together with experts from Neurology, Neurosurgery, and many other specialties.
-Meet our team of Dartmouth-Hitchcock experts.
+- We help thousands of patients across several locations, working with experts from Neurology, Neurosurgery, Rehabilitation Medicine, Nutrition, and other specialties to offer you comprehensive movement and Parkinson’s disease care.
+Meet our team of experts.

 - Treatments we offer include medical management, deep brain stimulation (DBS), intra-intestinal pump for continuous infusion of medication (Duopa®) and botulinum toxin (Botox®) injection.
 Learn about your initial evaluation with our team, and all our tests and treatments.